luxtorpeda-dev/packages/docs/Creating_a_Package.md

 The structure of an engine folder is as follows:

-* `env.sh` - Contains the steam app id list for the games that this engine applies to, as well as the path to the license file from the engine repository, if exists.
-If there are multiple app ids, then each one should be separated by a space.
+* `env.json` - Contains the steam app id list for the games that this engine applies to, as well as the path to the license file from the engine repository, if exists.
+If there are multiple app ids, then each one should be an element in the array.
 * `build.sh` - Script that will pull down the source repository, run any necessary configuration, and then build the engine.
 * `assets/*` - If needed, an assets folder can be created for any static assets needed for the engine.